BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 Keep `PORTFOLIO_CONTENT_DIR` reserved for authored YAML/content workflows.
 Media scripts do not read it.

 In this repo, `CMS_SNAPSHOT_ROOT` is the external, versionable CMS snapshot on disk.
 "Seed" is just the local hydration verb: copy asset collections from that snapshot root into `backend/media`.
+The preferred operating pattern is local-first: pull from whichever environment is the current upstream source into `local`, snapshot that local state into the seedings/snapshot root, then hydrate `backend/media` from the snapshot.
+That is the preferred workflow, not a claim that every snapshot root must always be local-derived.
 If your canonical working source is under `../cms-snapshots/<target>`, seeding is one step within that snapshot-driven workflow.

 This script copies files into `backend/media/*` for local dev only.
 It won't commit media to git.